WORKPLACE DRAMA EXPOSES PROBLEMS WITH UNEMPLOYMENT BENEFIT PROGRAM …

 Two years ago, for example, we reported on allegations that Haley’s administration was deliberately deceiving lawmakers regarding just how bad things had gotten at the agency.
-That revelation was made in a lawsuit filed by former SCDEW employee Kerry Paul.
+That revelation was made in a lawsuit filed by a former SCDEW employee.

-“The Governor’s office staff trained DEW employees, including (Paul), on how to evade the Legislators’ questions and provide as little information as possible to them when the employees were asked questions,” the lawsuit alleged.
+“The Governor’s office staff trained DEW employees … on how to evade the Legislators’ questions and provide as little information as possible to them when the employees were asked questions,” the lawsuit alleged.

 Cheryl Stanton – a New York attorney hired by Haley to right the ship at SCDEW in the aftermath of Turner’s tumultuous tenure – has been running the agency for the past three years.

 One of Stanton’s first hires was Bill Beckham, SCDEW’s director of “organizational integrity.”
 Among the functions Beckham was tasked with overseeing was fraud and overpayment in the agency’s disbursement of unemployment insurance benefits.